 Does IndexAlert go off the same signals as IndexTrader and how long have you traded it?

 IndexALERT does incorporate IndexTrader but it is also more then IndexTrader.
 IndexTrader contains a portfolio of 4 patterns.
 IndexALERT trades a larger portfolio of patterns which do include the 4 patterns IndexTrader has.
 I started trading IndexTrader with the expanded portfolio (SPI and Hang Seng) in November 2002 and added more markets as my account balance grew and I started trading IndexALERT in January 2004 when I launched it.

 Does the IndexALERT's back tested results include slippage and brokerage?

-How many people trade the IndexALERT system and does that make a difference
+How many people trade the IndexALERT system and does that make a difference to slippage?

 What was the largest draw down when trading all indexes?

 Roughly AUD25,000 (which does include an estimate for brokerage and slippage),

 Are the Nasdaq and SP500 markets the full contract or E-minis?